thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

   there are "too many proofs" -
   mathematicians classically don't distinguish between proofs of a single proposition.
-  (ZFC doesnt even mention logic internally, but type theory does.)
+  (ZFC doesn't even mention logic internally, but type theory does.)
   In this sense constructions are *proof relevant* types.